Stablecoins & Crypto Regulation

 Chapter 2: EU MiCA — The Global Standard

-While the GENIUS Act created the US framework, the European Union's Markets in Crypto-Assets Regulation (MiCA) has already been fully implemented and represents the most comprehensive digital asset regulatory framework in the world.
+While the GENIUS Act created the US framework, the European Union's Markets in Crypto-Assets Regulation (MiCA) is now in force, with all transitional periods ending July 1, 2026, making it the most comprehensive digital asset regulatory framework in the world.
 If you have any European users, or if you're planning to expand internationally, MiCA is your regulatory North Star — and its standards are increasingly influencing global best practices.

 MiCA's Classification System